-If the light field and the radiation field do not coincide adequately, use the two allen screws (1 and 2) on top of the collimator to center the light field, see Fig. 4-116 Centering the light field.
+If the light field and the radiation field do not coincide adequately, use the two allen screws (1 and 2) on top of the collimator to center the light field, see Fig. 4-116.

 The adjustment screws may only be turned until the resistance of the compression springs can be felt.
 The screws must not be loose!